Ryo-N7/Ryo-N7.github.io/_posts/2021-07-26-jleague-2021-midseason-review.md

 ### Sagan Tosu

-Started off the season in terrific defensive form as they kept a clean sheet every game until matchday 7 when Park Il-Gyu was beaten by a 30-yard screamer from Cerezo Osaka’s Okuno.
+Sagan Tosu tarted off the season in terrific defensive form as they kept a clean sheet every game until matchday 7 when Park Il-Gyu was beaten by a 30-yard screamer from Cerezo Osaka’s Okuno.
 Things have taken a slight bobble in recent games, having only won once in the last five, but with